steschwa/snipman.nvim/README.md

 }
 ```

-To actually use the snippets you have enable the `blink.cmp` integration.
+To actually use the snippets you have to enable the `blink.cmp` integration.
 Add the following to your existing `blink.cmp` configuration:

 ```lua